w3f/polkadot-wiki-old/docs/polkadot/learn/treasury.md

 When a stakeholder wishes to propose a spend from the treasury, they must reserve a deposit totaling 5% of the proposed spend.
 This deposit will be slashed if the proposal is rejected, and returned if the proposal was accepted.

-Proposals may consist of (but not limited to):
+Proposals may consist of (but are not limited to):

  - Infrastructure deployment and continued operation.
  - Network security operations (monitoring services, continuous auditing).